Your application should include a résumé, a cover letter and your transcripts (undergraduate and law school). Please click here to apply.

 Professional Development Training

-Along with frequent in-house seminars, TDS encourages students to attend outside CLE programs, including webinars, and pays the fees for such programs.
+Along with frequent in-house seminars, TDS supports the attendance of students at outside CLE programs, including webinars, and pays for their attendance at such programs.

 Number of Students

-We are looking to hire up to 6 students for our Winnipeg office.
+We are looking to hire at least 6 students for our Winnipeg office.

 Our Firm Culture

-One of the advantages of working with a large firm such as TDS, is that students benefit from having access to larger and more sophisticated clients.
-Our transactions provide an opportunity to gain experience with matters involving other Canadian jurisdictions and our Manitoba-exclusive membership with Lex Mundi extends our reach internationally.
+One of the advantages of working with a large firm such as TDS, is that students have access to experience involving larger and more sophisticated clients.
+Some of our work transactions provide an opportunity to gain experience with matters involving other Canadian jurisdictions and our Manitoba-exclusive membership with Lex Mundi extends our reach internationally.
+In addition, students may have the opportunity to work on client matters that involve our strategic partner, Acumen Corporate Development.

 Although we do not deny that we (together with all other firms) expect our students to work hard, we have many social, sporting and professional opportunities over the course of the year to get to know our lawyers.
-Our firm has a team in the lawyers’ hockey and soccer leagues.
-As well, a significant number of the lawyers in the firm participate in events such as the Manitoba Bar Association Golf Tournament, our own annual golf tournament, the Manitoba Marathon, and in cultural endeavours such as the Manitoba Bar Association/Royal Manitoba Theatre Centre fundraising plays and musicals.
-Our lawyers are active in the community as volunteers and board members of organizations such as the Manitoba Theatre Centre, Winnipeg’s Contemporary Dancers, the Winnipeg Humane Society, the Rainbow Society, Rainbow Stage and the Family Centre of Winnipeg.
+Our firm has teams in the lawyers’ hockey, soccer, and softball leagues.
+As well, a significant number of the lawyers in the firm participate in events such as the Manitoba Bar Association Golf Tournament, the Manitoba Marathon, and in cultural endeavours such as the Manitoba Bar Association/Manitoba Theatre Centre fundraising plays and musicals.
+Our lawyers are active in the community as volunteers and board members of community organizations such as the Royal Manitoba Theatre Centre, the United Way, the Humane Society, the Dream Factory, Rainbow Stage and the Family Centre of Winnipeg.
 Our firm also reflects the diversity of our larger community.
 We have lawyers who are active in the Portuguese, Italian, Jewish, and Franco-Manitoban communities.

 Practice Building Support